 My video tutorial for the 7-loop Spanish braid teaches the braid that each of the 2 cooperating braiders would be braiding and combining together to make the 14-loop letterbraid.

 I made that tutorial so the 7-loop Spanish braid could be more widely known (it’s a great braid in itself, and not hard to learn if you already know how to braid a 7-loop square braid), as well as to help any braiders attempting to use Joy Boutrup’s monograph in braiding the full 14-loop letterbraid as a team.
 I myself still haven’t braided letterbraids as a team, only with my solo-braider workarounds, so details may need to be fine-tuned and worked out as you go.
 But my tutorial should have some useful tips.

-My solo method for the 14-loop letterbraid is spelled out (text-only) in an appendix to my 7-loop Spanish braid tutorial (click on “My 14-loop solo-braider method”).
-It requires holding three loops on each little finger, and one loop on each of the other digits, including thumbs.
+The way I braid the 14-loop letterbraid is spelled out (text-only) in an appendix to my 7-loop Spanish braid tutorial (click on “14-loop solo-braider method”).
+I hold three loops on each little finger, and one loop on each of the other fingers, including thumbs.

 Joy Boutrup makes these letterbraids both solo and as part of a team.
 Her own solo-braider method for multi-loop braids is hand-held loop braiding, using loops attached to kute (handles).
 She does not teach this in the monograph, however.

 In Braided Tunes, I show examples of an 18-loop letterbraid that I extrapolated from the 17th C. 14-loop letterbraid.